vuestorefront/vue-storefront/packages/core/docs/commercetools/use-review.md

 ## API

 - `search` - function for fetching review data.
 When invoked, it requests data from the API and populates `reviews` property.
 This method accepts a single params object.
-The `params` has the following options:
+The `params` has the following option:

   - `searchParams: ReviewSearchParams`